germc/sdk-android/README.md

 6) You're done!

+#### Option 2:

+1) Make a clone of the PlayHaven sdk-android repository (https://tomdiz@github.com/playhaven/sdk-android.git).

+2) Create a new workspace in Eclipse or import the PlayHaven sdk-android project into a workspace you alreay have created.

+3) The default property for the sdk-android project is to create a "sdk-android.jar" file in the bin folder.
+You can then add that path to your project JAR search directories or follow instructions in option 1 above to put into a "libs" folder.

-Note: If you are using Unity for your game, please integrate the Android Unity SDK located here: [unity sdk link].
+Note: If you are using Unity for your game, please integrate the Android Unity SDK located here http://www.playhaven.com/sdk

 Using the Android SDK
 ---------------------